HILAYTRIVEDI/advance-block-library/README.md

 # Advance Block Library

 It is a lightweight plugin that contains powerful blocks from static to dynamic.
-The plugin is VIP compatible, so it will also be useful for your VIP sites.
+The plugin is VIP compatible, so it will be useful for your VIP sites also.
+Every block is highly customizable and can be used as per the user's need.

 ## Features
 - Allows the user to include and exclude the desired blocks so that the unwanted scripts and styles will not load on the site.